Permutations with a fixed number of occurrences of a monotone pattern

 \section{Abstract}

-We bound the number of permutations with a fixed number $r$ of $321$ patterns by a constant times the number of permutations which avoid $321$.
-We use this to show that the ordinary generating function for permutations with $r$ copies of $321$ patterns is not rational for odd $k\geq 3$ and not algebraic for even $k\geq 3$.
+We bound the number of permutations with a fixed number $r$ of $321\ominus p_0$ patterns by a constant times the number of permutations which avoid $321 \ominus p_0$.
+We use this new upper bound to show that the ordinary generating function for permutations with $r$ copies of \\ $k(k-1)...1$ is not rational for odd $k\geq 3$ and not algebraic for even $k\geq 3$.